 2.1.
 Work plan and schedule:

-- Detailed description of the research to be performed in the project, starting from objectives, scientific references and preliminary data (if available).
+- Detailed description of the research to be performed, starting from objectives, scientific references and preliminary data (if available)

-- Description of different research tasks, their implementation and interconnections.
+- Description of research tasks, their implementation and interconnections

-- If necessary, description of responsibilities for and management of research tasks.
+- If necessary, description of the responsibilities and management related to these tasks

-- Schedule for project implementation: research tasks and work packages, distribution of personnel resources, and project milestones and deliverables.
+- Schedule for project implementation, incl. research tasks and work packages, distribution of personnel resources, and project milestones and deliverables

-- Research data to be used, justifications and information on data collection/acquisition and use, considering issues such as intellectual property rights (IPR).
+- Research data to be used, justifications and information on data collection or acquisition, data analyses and use of data, taking into account issues such as intellectual property rights

 - Description of local, national and/or international research environment including research infrastructures.
-Enter the available infrastructures also on the online services under Affiliations.
+Enter the infrastructures to be used also on the tab ‘Affiliations’ in the online services.

 2.3.
 Risk assessment and alternative implementation strategies:

-- Critical points for success, probability of risks and alternative implementation strategies.
+- Critical points for success, probability of risks, means by which risks can be managed, and alternative implementation strategies

-- Advancing the research career of the applicant in the project.
+- How the project advances the research career of the applicant

 4.1.
 Research ethics:

-- Information on the possible research permits granted or pending.
+- Information on research permits granted or pending

 5.1.
 Effects and impact beyond academia: